 Minimum Plant Material Size

 Plant Type Minimum Caliper 1 Minimum Height Minimum Spread

 Large Deciduous Trees 2 inches 4 feet to first branch

 Medium Deciduous Trees 2 inches 4 feet to first branch

 Small Deciduous Trees 2 inches 4 feet

 Evergreen Trees 5 feet

 Narrow Evergreen Trees 3 feet

 Large Deciduous Shrubs 2 feet 15 inches

 Hedges 2 4 feet

-Footnotes: 1 Measured 12 inches above Grade 2 Hedges shall be planted and maintained so as to form a continuous, unbroken,

-- Visual Screen within 2 years after planting
+Footnotes: 1 Measured 12 inches above Grade 2 Hedges shall be planted and maintained so as to form a continuous, unbroken, visual Screen within 2 years after planting

-Trees Not Permitted: For the purposes of this Section, the following trees shall not be permitted because they split easily, their wood is brittle and

-- shall not be permitted because they split easily, their wood is brittle and breaks easily, their roots clog drains, or they are unusually susceptible to disease or insect pests.
-The Zoning Administrator, however, may allow trees from this list when associated with an appropriate ecosystem, such as a Wetland area:
+- 3. Trees Not Permitted: (amended Ord.
+425 eff.
+1/6/2023) For the purposes of this Section, the following trees shall not be permitted because they split easily, their wood is brittle and breaks easily, their roots clog drains, or they are unusually susceptible to disease or insect pests.
+The Planning Commission, however, may allow trees from this list when associated with an appropriate ecosystem, such as a Wetland area:

 - a.
 Ash

 - b.
 Box elder

 - c.
 Silver maples

 - d.
 Elms

 - e.
 Poplars

-- f.
-Ailanthus (Tree of Heaven) - g.
+f.
+Ailanthus (Tree of Heaven)

+- g.
 Willows - h.
-Eastern Red Cedar - i.
+Eastern Red Cedar

+- i.
 European Barberry - j.
 Northern Catalpa - 4.
 Mixing of Species: The overall landscape plan shall not contain more than thirty-three percent (33%) of any single plant species.
 The use of trees native to the area and West Michigan, and mixture of trees from the same species association, is encouraged. - 5.
 Plant material spacing: At planting, materials shall be spaced so as to ensure their survival over the length of their growing period. - 6.
-Installation - Whenever a landscape planting Screen or other plantings are required under this Section, it shall be installed according to accepted planting procedures and in a sound workmanlike manner.
+Installation amended Ord.
+425 eff.
+1/6/2023 - a.
+Whenever a landscape planting Screen or other plantings are required under this Section, it shall be installed according to accepted planting procedures and in a sound workmanlike manner.
 All plant material shall meet current standards of the American Association of Nurserymen. - b.
 The Planning Commission may require that landscaped areas be irrigated. - c.
-All required plantings shall be installed within six (6) months of their approval by the Township. - d.
+All required plantings shall be installed Prior to Occupancy being granted for the building and site.
+If not seasonally appropriate, the applicant may provide the Township with a bond or letter of credit or other acceptable financial guarantee of compliance along with a seasonally appropriate completion date as determined by the Zoning Administrator. - d.
 Plant material shall be installed so that at maturity, it does not obscure traffic Signs or lighting, obstruct access for emergency vehicles, interfere with adequate sight distance for motorists, or disrupt drainage patterns on the site or on adjacent properties. - e.
-Landscaped areas shall be covered by grass or other living ground cover. - f.
-In areas outside the Access Management Overlay District trees and shrubs shall be Setback a minimum of ten (10) feet from the edge of a Street and five (5) feet from a vehicular access or pathway.
+Landscaped areas shall be covered by grass or other living ground cover.

+f.
+Trees and shrubs shall be Setback a minimum of ten (10) feet from the edge of a Street and five (5) feet from a vehicular access or pathway.